ancient-military-history

 The Battle of Zama (202 BC) – Limitations of Terrain

-Even Hannibal's eventual defeat at Zama demonstrates the importance of terrain.
+Even Hannibal's eventual defeat at Zama demonstrates the importance of terrain—and the limits of what terrain can achieve against a prepared enemy who understands the same principles.
 At Zama, the battlefield was flat and open, but this time the Romans had a strong cavalry advantage under Scipio Africanus.
 Hannibal tried to use his 80 war elephants as a shock weapon, but Scipio had prepared his infantry to create lanes that funneled the elephants harmlessly through.
-The terrain offered no cover, and the Roman cavalry was able to outflank the Carthaginian lines.
-Zama shows that even the greatest terrain tactician can be beaten when the enemy understands and counters his methods.
+The terrain offered no cover, no chokepoints, no deception—it was a plain where superior cavalry and infantry discipline could be brought to bear directly.

 Legacy and Lessons in Military Strategy